-When we work with products from our friends at Dritz, we like to challenge ourselves to incorporate as many great options as possible.
-With hardware, it’s easy, because not only do the products add a pro finish, each one is functional, allowing you to snap, clip, slip, and click.
+Sometimes, we like to challenge ourselves to incorporate as many great hardware options as possible.
+It’s actually quite easy, because not only do the products add a pro Finish, each one is functional, allowing you to snap, clip, slip, and click.
 Added benefit: cool sound effects!
 The Weekender Duffle features eight different hardware elements, each one performing its own important job.

 There are a lot of steps below, but don’t let that scare you off!
 If you’re a Sew4Home regular, you know we pride ourselves on the detail of our instructions, which means we’ll always err on the side of giving you additional information and explanations rather than not enough.
 Throughout the steps are links to other helpful S4H tutorials to further advance your understanding of specific techniques, such as boxed corners and smooth curves.
 We recommend you read through the instructions a few times before starting.
 We call this “making it in your head.”
 It’s a great way to visualize and understand prior to diving in.